 Geoffrey H. Palmer Clinic for Entrepreneurship & the Law

-The Startup Law Clinic at Pepperdine University School of Law is an initiative designed to train law students to serve entrepreneurs of startups (primarily in the technology sector) with formation, capitalization, corporate governance, user agreements, angel investor financings and venture capital transactions.
+The Entrepreneurship Law Clinic at Pepperdine University School of Law is an initiative designed to train law students to serve entrepreneurs of startups (primarily in the technology sector) with formation, capitalization, corporate governance, user agreements, angel investor financings and venture capital transactions.
 This initiative will provide Pepperdine law students with valuable and practical experience in the entrepreneurial and startup sector.
 The Clinic will provide guidance and expertise to entrepreneurs in preparation for a startup's formation and initial capital investment as well as in negotiating the legal and business terms of the investment.

 The Clinic fills a need in the startup ecosystem for companies navigating the space between formation, user acquisition, seed and angel investor financing, and the first round of venture capital financing.
 In such cases, cash for legal services is scarce, yet some of the most important decisions and biggest mistakes are made in these early stages.
 The Clinic will focus on helping founders avoid common mistakes in formation and early stage financings.
 Many of these mistakes become extremely costly as the startup grows making subsequent financings more difficult and expensive.
 In the early stages of a startup, the Clinic will specialize in representing the startups with formation, capitalization, user agreements, corporate governance and angel investor financings.
 As the startup matures, the Clinic and its law students can advise founders in venture capital transactions in collaboration with the startup's primary legal counsel.